twitter/the-algorithm/pushservice/src/main/python/models/heavy_ranking/README.md

 # Notification Heavy Ranker Model

 ## Model Context
-There are 4 major components of Twitter notifications recommendation system: 1) candidate generation 2) light ranking 3) heavy ranking & 4) quality control.
+There are 4 major components of X notifications recommendation system: 1) candidate generation 2) light ranking 3) heavy ranking & 4) quality control.
 This notification heavy ranker model is the core ranking model for the personalised notifications recommendation.
 It's a multi-task learning model to predict the probabilities that the target users will open and engage with the sent notifications.

 ## Directory Structure